ellefeg/assembly2orf/README.md

 **TRANSDECODER**
 * Runs TransDecoder to identify candidate ORFs (with homology information - hmmer and blast - used to retain sequences not meeting TransDecoders filtering steps.

-**FILTER REDUNDANCY**
-* All ORFs are compared to a BLAST database with BLASTp.
-All ORFs within a sample which match the same sequence subject are considered to be homologues of one another, and therefore redundant.
-The sequence producing the best BLAST match (assessed by highest BIT score) to the subject is retained as the representative sequence and the others are discarded
-* Any sequences lacking BLAST hits to the database are retained in the dataset

 **TIDYING UP**
 * Moves all the files to a temp directory